-Homemade popcorn is fresh and delicious and always a family favorite for game or movie night.
+Homemade popcorn is fresh and delicious and always a family favorite for game or movie nights.
 Do you ever crave a more adventurous popcorn, something more than butter and salt?
-We love making big bowls of Rosemary and Asiago Cheese Popcorn, it’s savory, cheesy and a little salty.
-Honestly, it’s a bit addicting.
+We love making big bowls of Rosemary and Asiago Cheese Popcorn; it's savory, cheesy, and a little salty.
+Honestly, it's a bit addicting.

-Grating an aged Asiago cheese over warm popcorn adds a bit of nutty flavor and as it melts it gets into all the nooks and crannies of the popped corn to add a delicious savory flavor.
+Grating aged Asiago cheese over warm popcorn adds a bit of nutty flavor, and as it melts it gets into all the nooks and crannies of the popped corn to add a delicious savory flavor.

 What is Asiago Cheese

-- This Italian cheese from northeastern Italy is made from cow’s milk and has a creamy nutty flavor
+- This Italian cheese is from northeastern Italy and is made from cow's milk, and has a creamy, nutty flavor.

-- Aged Asiago is a dry cheese with a sharp flavor that depends on its age
+- Aged Asiago is a dry cheese with a sharp flavor that depends on the time that it has aged.

-- Make sure when buying Asiago it has the certification of PDO with it along with the Asiago stamp on the cheese rind.
-This way you know you are buying the authentic Italian cheese.
+- Make sure when buying Asiago that it has the certification of PDO with it along with the Asiago stamp on the cheese wheel rind; this way you know you are buying authentic Italian cheese.

 - Asiago Cheese